ZacharyRener/code-sample/readme.md

 <img width="400px" src="https://wp.zacharyrener.com/wp-content/uploads/2025/03/Screenshot-2025-03-18-at-9.21.51 PM.png" />

-Review the new page you've created.
+Review the new page you've created, or the homepage if it was created for you.
 It should be the same as the homepage of the remote site.

 # Recommended files to review